MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/07-create-visual-calculations.md

 In this lab, you'll create visual calculations using Data Analysis Expressions (DAX).

-In this lab you learn how to:
+In this lab, you learn how to:

-- Create and edit visual calculations
+- Create and edit visual calculations.
-- Use PREVIOUS(), RUNNINGSUM() and MOVINGAVERAGE() functions to create comparison metrics between each fiscal year
+- Use PREVIOUS(), RUNNINGSUM() and MOVINGAVERAGE() functions to create comparison metrics between each fiscal year.
 - Use the optional Axis parameter when creating comparison metrics.
 - Use the optional Reset parameter to customize cumulative calculations in a multi-leveled axis.